 The Foundation adopted a spending policy in February 2019 that allows for annual distributions from the Endowment of up to four percent of the average total market value of the Endowment principal over the previous 12 quarters.
-There was no appropriations from the endowment for the year ended December 31, 2019.
+There was no appropriations from the endowment for the years ended December 31, 2020 and 2019.